babelthuap/blog/source/_posts/permutations.md

 <img src="/blog/css/images/permutations.jpg">

 You might see the general pattern here.
-There are 3 possibilities for index 0.
-Then, for each of those, there are only 2 possibilities for index 1.
-Once you've chosen those, there's only 1 choice left for index 2.
-That means there are 3 &times; 2 &times; 1 = 3! = **6** possible permutations, as we see above.
-Generalizing quickly, there must be *n*! permutations on an array with *n* elements.
+There are $3$ possibilities for index 0.
+Then, for each of those, there are only $2$ possibilities for index 1.
+Once you've chosen those, there's only $1$ choice left for index 2.
+That means there are $3 \times 2 \times 1 = 3! = 6$ possible permutations, as we see above.
+Generalizing quickly, there must be $n!$ permutations on an array with $n$ elements.

 ## Setting Up Our Algorithm